Invariant Measures for a Stochastic Fokker-Planck Equation: Introduction

-In the sequel, we also derive both hypocoercive and hypoelliptic estimates on solutions.
 Some possibly growing-in-time uniform energy estimates are sufficient to prove existence and uniqueness of solutions to \eqref{eqg}.
-The refined hypocoercive and hypoelliptic estimates will be our main tool to prove existence and uniqueness of an invariant measure for problem \eqref{eqg}.
-Therefore let us say a few words about the theory of hypocoercivity as introduced by Villani \cite{villani} in a simple context.
-It is particularly well-suited to providing rates of convergence to equilibrium of solutions to kinetic collisional models.
+However to prove existence and uniqueness of an invariant measure for problem \eqref{eqg} we prove and use as our main tool adapted hypocoercive (and hypoelliptic) estimates.
+Therefore let us say a few words about the theory of hypocoercivity\footnote{See also Appendix~\ref{app:ellipticity} for an example of classical coercivity and ellipticity.}, as coined by Villani in \cite{villani}, in a simple context.
+It is particularly well-suited to providing rates of convergence towards equilibrium of solutions to kinetic collisional models.
 For instance, consider the following class of kinetic models

 where $Q$ is a linear collisional operator which acts on the velocity variable only, and choose some weighted-$L^2$ space $H_v$ such that $Q$ is symmetric on $L^2_x\otimes H_v$.
 Also suppose that, denoting by $\Pl$ the orthogonal projection on $\textrm{ker}(Q)$, the following (local-in-space) weak coercivity assumption holds